-The biggest problem with InterServer has been its stability.
-Our tests over the last six months indicate that they often fall below their 99.9% uptime guarantee.
-Despite this, their response times have been consistent and fast at an average of 370 ms.
+Our tests over the last six months indicate that they had an average uptime of 99.928%.
+Their response times have also been consistent and fast at an average of 344 ms.

 You may see better uptimes from InterServer than we have.
 And their downtime only amounts to a couple of minutes per day.
 But it often comes in less frequent but longer periods.
 This is something you should consider before signing up.

 Web Hosting Pad offers cheap hosting plans with plenty of freebies to get started (SSL certificates, domain, one-click-installs), though they do have dedicated servers and cloud hosting plans.

 Overall, this provider had a very good 3-month period at the end of 2019 with and average page load speed of 325 ms. But with WordPress installed, they went up substantially to 854 ms. Their average uptime was 99.94%.